The Texas Tech Red Raiders football team will host the Oklahoma State Cowboys for a Big 12 tilt at Jones AT&T Stadium on Saturday.

 If you can’t watch live, Hulu With Live TV comes with 50 hours of cloud DVR space, as well as the option to upgrade to “Enhanced Cloud DVR,” which gives you 200 hours of space and the ability to fast-forward through commercials.

-You can sign up for PS Vue right here, and you can then watch a live stream of Oklahoma State vs Texas Tech on your computer via the PS Vue website, or on your phone (Android and iPhone supported), tablet, Roku, Amazon Fire TV, Apple TV, Chromecast, PlayStation (3 or 4), or other supported device via the PS Vue app.
+You can start a free seven-day trial of Sling TV right here, and you can then watch a live stream of Oklahoma State vs Texas on your computer via the Sling TV website, or on your phone (Android and iPhone supported), tablet, Roku, Apple TV, Amazon Fire TV, Chromecast, Xbox One, or other streaming device via the Sling TV app.

-If you can’t watch live, PlayStation Vue comes included with cloud DVR.
+If you can’t watch live, cloud DVR is available as an add-on.

 Oklahoma State vs Texas Tech Preview